SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 To avoid manipulating numbers we defined some  Pharo methods returning the corresponding constants of the object and class structure.
 These methods start with the `offset` term.
-We have `offsetForClassId`, `offsetForName`, `offsetOfSuperclassId`....
+We have `offsetForClassIdId`, `offsetForName`, `offsetOfSuperclassId`, and more.
 Figure *@fig:offset@* shows how offsets are used to access the information of an objClass.

-Here is the definition of `offsetForName`: It just defines that given an objobject representing a an objclass the name of the class is located at the second position.
+Here is the definition of `offsetForName`: It just defines that given an objobject representing an objclass the name of the class is located at the second position.

 ```
 Obj >> offsetForName